Bell’s Palsy vs Stroke: What’s the Difference?

 Ischemic Stroke (Blood Clot)

 An ischemic stroke results from an obstruction to a blood vessel supplying blood to the brain.
-An acute ischemic stroke specifically results in a sudden loss of blood flow to the brain, which results in a loss of neurological function.
+An acute stroke specifically results in a sudden loss of blood flow to the brain, which results in a loss of neurological function.
 Acute ischemic strokes are more common than hemorrhagic strokes.

 Hemorrhagic Stroke